Charging iPhone While Asleep Nearly Killed Man

 Wiley Day, 32, went to bed on March 22 with his iPhone plugged in at his bedside.
 The next morning as he was about to rise, a chain around his neck got entangled around the charger’s exposed connector prongs which had came out loose from an extension cord, The Washington Post reports.
 The chain channeled electricity meant for charging the iPhone to his body, throwing him out of bed.

-Before he realized what was happening, he had suffered third degree burns around his neck.
-Day recollected his ordeal describing narrowing of vision and pounding heartbeat as he lay dazed while being electrocuted,.
+Before he realized what was happening, he had suffered third-degree burns around his neck.
+Day recollected his ordeal describing narrowing of vision and pounding heartbeat as he lay dazed while being electrocuted.
 Hearing his screams, a relative at rushed to his room to find him with burn injuries and a hole in his shirt.
 By then, he had yanked off the chain but not without causing burn injuries to his hands resembling the chain’s patterns.
 The iPhone’s extension charging cord had smoke coming out of it.

 “You don’t feel the electrocution,” he recently said before an audience at a worship center with his neck still bandaged.
 “What you feel is a crunching pressure around your neck.
 I describe it as the most demonic feeling that you should never feel.”